The Skeptical Fishkeeper: Aeration and Oxygenation

 Sometimes, this contact point occurs beneath the surface.
 Aquatic plants, for instance, release oxygen during photosynthesis, although this happens only when the sun is out.
 (At night and on cloudy days, they pull oxygen from the water instead, thus explaining why oxygen levels can drop overnight or in bad weather.)
 And if you have an airstone, an air-driven box filter, or some kind of decorative bubble device in your tank, the bubbles it produces are pumping some oxygen into the water as well.

-But by far the largest amount of oxygen present in most tank water has worked its way down from the surface, which is one of the reasons that a wide, shallow tank is a better choice for most fish than a tall, narrow one.
+By far the largest amount of oxygen present in most tank water has worked its way down from the surface, which is one of the reasons that a wide, shallow tank is a better choice for most fish than a tall, narrow one.

 Compare, for instance, a 20-gallon long tank with a 20-gallon regular.
 Both hold exactly the same amount of water, but their dimensions are different: the regular is 24 inches in length, while the long is 30 inches in length; both are 12 inches wide.